 Parthenium weed occurs across 18 million hectares of prime grazing land in central Queensland.
 60 million hectares of Queensland are affected in total, costing the pasture industry $68 million each year, and incurring an extra $20 per person in health services costs in infested areas.
 Plants have been detected as far south as Goondiwindi, on the NSW border.
 It is imperative that we keep New South Wales free from self-sustaining populations of parthenium weed.

-NSW Department of Primary Industries (DPI) led the development of the NSW Parthenium strategy which details strategic direction for effective detection and control of parthenium weed.
+NSW Department of Primary Industries (DPI) led the development of the NSW Parthenium Weed Strategy which details strategic direction for effective detection and control of parthenium weed.
 If you would like more information about the Strategy please contact firstname.lastname@example.org

 Think you may have seen parthenium weed?
 Call us on 1800 680 244.